Prepare your English for Travel

 Learn some basic phrases:

-They also say it’s a very good idea to learn some numbers like 1 2 3 5 10 to understand the prices and, of course, the most useful vocabulary for you – it will be food.
-Learn the names of the local dishes.
+It may also come in handy to learn numbers to be able to understand the prices and, of course, the most useful vocabulary on a trip – food.
+Learn the names of the products and local dishes.

 Great Resources to Use: